marylkayoe/nRIM_CaImageExplorer/README.md

 ## Introduction
 Besides helping to get quick insights from imaging data, the purpose of this repository is to explore and experiment with ways to make code and repository easily understood, maintained, and modified.
 It aims to maintain consistency of convention and incorporate mindful (intentional) programming principles.
+NOTE: this code is not meant for publication figures.
+Just for quick visualization and basic analysis of calcium data exploration, meant for nRIM members.

 ## Getting Started
 At the moment there is code to provide a simple visualization of calcium image recordings, indicating times of stimulation.
 Later I will add functionality for simple Ca-trace extraction from TIFF files.